 In general, the most common kinds of building permits are those related to opening a wall or building some type of new structure.
 According to Jensen, you’re most likely to need a permit for:

-- Certain detached structures (large sheds, guest houses)
+- Certain detached structures (like large sheds or guest houses)

 How long does getting a permit take?

-Like the cost, the length of time to get a building permit depends on location and project.
+Like the cost, the length of time it takes to get a building permit depends on location and project.
 For small projects, you may be in and out of the permitting office the same day, Jensen says.
-For larger, more complicated projects, it can take up to six months.
+For larger, more complicated projects, it can take several months.

 Additional sign-offs can cause delays, too.
 If you’re planning to add a second story to your home or build an addition, for example, you might need to have an environmental analysis, or present plans drawn up by an architect.

-“You need final approval to close the permit.
-Leaving it open means you haven’t met the requirements,” Jensen says, adding “it’s not just about getting permission to make big changes; it’s about making sure the work won’t endanger the next person to buy the house.”
+“You need final approval to close the permit — leaving it open means you haven’t met the requirements,” Jensen says.
+“It’s not just about getting permission to make big changes; it’s about making sure the work won’t endanger the next person to buy the house.”

 Should I hire someone to pull a permit?